The ousted Montco Republican swatted after supporting Kamala Harris appears in campaign’s new ads airing in swing states

 The new ads will run on digital services like ConnectedTV, YouTube, and YouTube TV in Pennsylvania, Arizona, Nevada, Georgia, North Carolina, Wisconsin, Minnesota, New Hampshire, and Nebraska’s 2nd Congressional District (which has its own electoral vote), according to the Harris campaign.

-McCaffery said in an interview that he voted for Trump in the 2016 primary election, not thinking the former reality TV star and businessman would beat Democratic presidential nominee Hilary Clinton.
+McCaffery said in an interview that he voted for Trump in the 2016 primary election, not thinking the former reality TV star and businessman would beat Democratic presidential nominee Hillary Clinton.
 But he voted for an independent candidate in the general election, deciding not to throw support behind Trump or Clinton.

 “I remember saying to myself, and I regret it ...
 I was like you know what?
-The Republican party thinks that we need a Donald Trump, then here you go,” he said of his primary vote for Trump.
+The Republican Party thinks that we need a Donald Trump, then here you go,” he said of his primary vote for Trump.

 McCaffery voted for President Joe Biden in 2020, the second time he’s supported a Democratic presidential nominee.
 The first time was when he voted for former President Barack Obama in 2012, largely because of his foreign policy efforts, including killing Osama bin Laden, he said.